UCBerkeleySETI/target-selector/README.md

 python scripts/configure_db.py -u your_username
 ```

 This will prompt you for a password which you will need to enter.
+This downloads the relevant data tables containing the 26m source sample as well as the ad-hoc and exotica samples to a MySQL database, and need only be done once prior to running the target selector.

 ## Usage